Counting Shaun the sheep at Kids Sea CAMP

 Counting Sheep

 I have been to the Philippines many times.
-It is my most favorite place in the world to dive.
-For many reasons.
+It is my favorite place in the world to dive for many reasons.
 One is that I have the world’s best dive buddy who can spot almost any alien!
-Tom has become the treasure hunter for sure, and at the end of most trips, everyone is following him.
+Tom has become the treasure hunter, and at the end of most trips, everyone is following him.
 The Philippines is the #1 spot for finding Aliens.
-Another reason is my sister Biggsy lives there, and she introduced me to my very first muck dive and showed me my very first sheep.
+Another reason is my sister Biggsy lives there, and she introduced me to my first muck dive and showed me my first sheep.
 Lastly, in all my 35 years of diving and traveling the world, it’s the only place I have fallen asleep and dream about.
 Now I fall asleep counting sheep.